-The Anglican Church of Papua New Guinea; The Diocese of Bunbury; Casey Anglican Dinka Congregation.
+The Anglican Church of Papua New Guinea; The Diocese of Bunbury; Casey Anglican Dinka Congregation; all those commissioned for their ministries in this parish.

 For all in need

 May all who are in trouble, in need or sickness find peace and refreshment in you especially: Ann; Anne; Christina; Coral; Erica; Heather; Ivan; Joan; John; John; Keith; Manci; Margaret; Peter; Ron; Rupert; +John Parkes; +John Stewart.